vpp-dev/vpp-release-notes/README.md

 @page release_notes_2610 Release notes for VPP 26.10

-More than 336 commits since the previous release, including 131 fixes.
+More than 340 commits since the previous release, including 131 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Thu Aug 13 03:31:01 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Fri Aug 14 03:28:17 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER